 Prevents a document or section from being edited through the standard PageSeeder user interface.
 This is especially useful for content that is being maintained externally but integrated with PageSeeder content for publishing.
 An example of this class of content are comments that are maintained in source code.

 For a bi-directional link, the reverse cross-reference (or reverse xref) is the component that exists on the link target and refers to the link source.
-By default, PageSeeder cross-references are bidirectional.
+By default, PageSeeder xrefs are bidirectional.
 This means that, by processing a document, it is possible to know what other documents link to them.

 Built on the Apache Lucene technology, PageSeeder offers end users and developers several interfaces to find and retrieve content using the search capability.